Table of Contents

 Commas with Dialogue Tags

-When a dialogue tag follows a piece of dialogue, use a comma inside the closing quotation mark, and place the tag after the comma.
+If the dialogue tag comes after the spoken line, the comma goes inside the closing quotation mark, and the tag follows after the comma.

-If the dialogue tag comes before the dialogue, place the comma after the tag, before the opening quotation mark.
+If the tag comes before the dialogue, put the comma after the tag and before the opening quotation mark.

 Periods in Dialogue

-Periods at the end of a sentence that’s part of the dialogue go inside the quotation marks.
-If a dialogue tag follows, start it with a lowercase letter (unless it’s a proper noun).
+A period that ends the spoken sentence goes inside the quotation marks.
+If a tag follows, the tag starts with a lowercase letter (unless it’s a proper noun).

 Question Marks and Exclamation Points